zestedesavoir/latex-template/documentation.md

 | `LevelThreeIntroduction` | *n.a.*     | *n.a.*     | `\section` |
 | `LevelThreeConclusion`   | *n.a.*     | *n.a.*     | `\section` |

-In these environments, the sectionning commands are redefined such that
+In these environments, the sectionning commands are redefined such that:

 - `\levelTwoTitle` corresponds to `\subsection`,
 - `\levelThreeTitle` corresponds to `\subsubsection`,